 What To Expect two weeks after your hair transplant

 Two weeks after your hair transplant, things should be starting to heal.
 You may still be experiencing some pain and discomfort in the donor area.
-This is simply due to the nerves healing.
+This is simply due to the nerves and the back of your head healing.
 Swelling should have completely died down by this point, although skin may still be a little red.
 This is all normal – unless pain is unusually severe, there is no reason to get it checked out.

 What’s Happening To The Hair After Two Weeks?

 You may start to experience some hair shedding two weeks after your hair transplant procedure.
-This can be alarming for many people, but it is perfectly normal – your hair is going into a ‘dormant phase’.
+This can be alarming for many people, but it is perfectly normal – your hair is going through the ‘shedding phase’.
 This is the point at which hair grafts rest after growth and it is a necessary part of the healing process.